 - Contains powerful antioxidant/flavonoids that fight against cancer and aid in healthy liver & kidney function.

-In less than 5-ingredients you can make this unique and healthy side-dish.
+Using less than 5 ingredients, you can make this unique and healthy side dish.

-Simply toss the radishes with butter, garlic, salt and pepper and roast in the oven.
+Simply toss the radishes with butter (ghee), garlic, salt and pepper and roast in the oven.
 I like the radishes best when they’re nice and golden brown.

-Garlic Roasted Radishes will make for a light and tasty low-carb, side-dish to your favorite grilled meat.
-Another way to enjoy Garlic Roasted Radishes is by adding them to a salad along with sliced chicken, avocado, sliced almonds, green onions and tossed with a honey mustard vinaigrette.
+Garlic Roasted Radishes will make for a light and tasty low-carb, side dish to your favorite grilled meat.
+Add even more flavor by drizzling the radishes with your favorite ranch dressing.
+It’s quite delicious if you ask me!
+Another way to enjoy Garlic Roasted Radishes is by adding them to a salad along with sliced chicken, avocado, sliced almonds, green onions and tossed with a citrus vinaigrette.
 So good!

 - 1 lb. radishes, ends trimmed and halved